Ocawesome101/oc-paragon/docs/kernelargs.md

 This argument selects a partition to use as the root device.
 For example, `ocgpt(74792ddf-e603-43e3-bd71-c066c416d798,3)` for the third partition in the OCGPT of the drive with address `74792ddf-e603-43e3-bd71-c066c416d798`.

+## boot=PARTSPEC

+This argument specifies a partition to use as the boot device, i.e. where `pinitfs.img` is stored.
+The filesystem must be either managed or BROFS.

 ## loglevel=NUM

 Sets the log level.
 All messages with a value smaller than the specified NUM will be printed to the console.
 Levels: